 We prove the claim by induction.
-Suppose that for all students removed before step $ t $, they are removed with their assignments in $ \mu $.
+Suppose that for all agents removed before step $ t $, they are removed with their assignments under $ \mu $.
 We then consider step $ t $.

-(\textbf{Operation A}) Let $ (C_1,C_2,\ldots, C_K) $ be the order of cycles removed in Operation A. That is, each $ C_k $ represents the set of agents involved in the corresponding cycle, and $ C_k $ is removed no later than $ C_{k+1} $.
+(1) Let $ (C_1,C_2,\ldots, C_K) $ denote the order of cycles removed in Operation A; each $ C_k $ denotes the set of agents involved in a cycle.
 If multiple cycles are removed simultaneously, their relative ranking in the order is arbitrary.